simonwongwong/TorontoBicycleCrimes/index.md

 ![yearly plot](plots/yearly.png)

 Do you know when your bicycle is most likely to be stolen?
-You might think your bicycle is less safe locked during the night but that *may not* be true.
+You might think your bicycle is less safe locked during the night but that *is not necessarily* be true.

-The plot below seems to show that there are way more thefts during the day than overnight, however because the data only shows **reported** crimes, this data is skewed to be biased towards daytime crimes.
+The plot below shows that there are way more thefts during the day than overnight, however because the data only shows **reported** crimes, this data is skewed to be biased towards daytime crimes.

 There are peaks at around 9 AM, 12 PM and 6 PM (corresponding to morning commute, lunch, and evening commute), this is likely because those are the times when people are most likely to *notice* that their bike has gone missing, again emphasizing the fact that this is only reported data.